Tom Alter: Writing and journalism

 Alter has written books including The Longest Race, Rerun at Rialto, and The Best in the World.
 He was also a sports journalist with a special interest in cricket, a game on which he has written extensively in publications such as Sportsweek, Outlook, Cricket Talk, Sunday Observer, Firstpost, Citizen, and Debonair.
 Alter was the first to video interview Indian cricketer Sachin Tendulkar in 1988.

 Alter played cricket for a film industry team MCC (Match Cut Club), which includes Naseeruddin Shah, Satish Shah, Vishal Bhardwaj, Aamir Khan, Nana Patekar, Bhupinder Singh and Amarinder Sangha.

 In 1996, he was invited by friend Siraj Syed to Singapore, to do cricket commentary in Hindi, for Indian viewers, on the sports TV channel, ESPN.

 Personal life

 Alter married Carol Evans, a fellow Woodstock School student, in 1977.
 They had two children together.

+Death

 In September 2017, Alter was diagnosed with stage IV skin cancer (squamous cell carcinoma).
 His thumb had been amputated a year earlier because of the condition.
 He died on 29 September at his residence in Mumbai.